roboogle/gtkmvc3/gtkmvco/docs/tutorial/step2.rst

            found, the corresponding radio button will get toggled on.

 Lines 24-28
-     In previous lines we exploited `gtkmvc.Controller.adapt` which when called in that manner internally makes some magic to simplify our life.
-In particular it automatically creates a `gtkmvc.adpaters.Adapter` which actually makes the work of adapting an OP and a widget.
+     In previous lines we exploited `gtkmvc3.Controller.adapt` which when called in that manner internally makes some magic to simplify our life.
+In particular it automatically creates a `gtkmvc3.adpaters.Adapter` which actually makes the work of adapting an OP and a widget.

      However, to adapt the OP `counter_select` and the label